Rifle elects four to council; favors pool and rec pot

 Carpenter, Clifton, Hamilton and Strode will join Ed Green, Joe Elliot and Annick Pruett on City Council.
 Since former Mayor Randy Winkler was term-limited, the board will need to elect a new mayor in a future meeting.

-In addition to electing four new members to council, residents weighed in on recreational marijuana.
+In addition to electing four members to council, residents weighed in on recreational marijuana.

 Asked in an advisory question whether the city should allow recreational marijuana stores, 552 voters said yes while 511 said no.